Spatial localization and pattern formation in discrete optomechanical cavities and arrays: Introduction

+Within the context of extended OM systems, Rakich and Marquardt \cite{Rakich18} have recently formulated a quantum theory of continuum optomechanics that is closely related to our theory~\cite{Ruiz15}.
+The theory is intended for treating OM interactions occurring along extended waveguides, which are naturally space-dependent problems in which Brillouin scattering is the essential coupling, thus connecting Brillouin physics with optomechanics.
+Below we address the formal connection between continuum optomechanics and pattern forming OM cavities.

-As mentioned above, one of the conclusions in \cite{Ruiz15} was that the existence of an homogeneous transverse mode is needed in order for patterns to appear, i.e., the mechanical element (be it an end mirror or an intracavity membrane) must be allowed to oscillate back and forth without loosing its flatness when homogeneously illuminated.
-We suggested a way for implementing such a device through an quasi-one-dimensional membrane, that is, a membrane clamped by a large aspect ratio frame, such that only one or a few transverse modes are excites along the short direction $y$.
-Under these conditions the system naturally develops a one-dimensional homogeneous mode along the long direction, which becomes unstable through pattern forming instabilities under appropriate conditions (parameter settings).
+In \cite{Ruiz15} we demonstrated the feasibility of pattern formation in OM cavities by modeling the mecanical element, be it an end mirror or an intracavity membrane, as a continuously deformable element.
+Interestingly, a certain necessary condition, alien to other nonlinear optical cavities, must be fulfilled for nonlinear pattern formation in OM cavities, namely that the mechanical element must possess a \textit{sufficiently homogeneous mode}.
+This means that the mechanical element must be allowed to oscillate back and forth, when homogeneously illuminated, without loosing its flatness.
+In \cite{Ruiz15} we suggested a way for implementing such condition through a quasi-one-dimensional membrane, that is, a membrane clamped by a large aspect-ratio frame, such that only one or a few transverse modes could be excited along the short direction.
+Under these conditions, the system naturally develops a one-dimensional homogeneous mode along the long direction, which becomes unstable through pattern forming instabilities under appropriate parameter settings.
+One of the limitations of that scheme is that only one-dimensional (1D) transverse-patterns can be generated.

-Here we investigate a conceptually different possibility by considering an OM cavity with an oscillating micro-structured end-mirror consisting of an array of $N$ weakly-coupled micromirrors, see Fig. \ref{FigScheme} for a sketch.
-Below we show that in the limit of large $N$ one recovers the continuous linear-coupling model in \cite{Ruiz15}, and hence all the predictions in that work apply when the number of elements in the array is very large.
+In the present paper we investigate a conceptually different possibility of pattern formation to that of \cite{Ruiz15} by considering an OM cavity with an oscillating micro-structured end mirror consisting of an array of $N$ weakly-coupled micro-mirrors, see Fig. \ref{FigScheme} for a sketch of the 1D case; of course, the system can also be implemented in 2D.
+This configuration, indeed, allows automatically a homogeneous mode.
+Below we show that in the limit of large $N$, one recovers the continuous linear-coupling model in~\cite{Ruiz15}, and hence all the predictions in that work apply when the number of elements in the array is large.
 The interesting point is that one can consider also the limit of small $N$ and study the transition from the continuous to the discrete limit.
-Among the interesting numerical results that we show below it is remarkable the fact that a discrete analog of the continuous limit cavity solitons can be observed with a relatively small number of coupled micro-mirrors, say $N\lesssim 10$.
+Among the interesting numerical results that we show below, it is remarkable the fact that a discrete analog of the continuous-limit cavity solitons can be observed with a relatively small number of coupled micro-mirrors, say $N\approx 10$.